History of water supply and sanitation: Ancient Americas

 In ancient Peru, the Nazca people employed a system of interconnected wells and an underground watercourse known as puquios.

+The Mayans were the third earliest civilization to have employed a system of indoor plumbing using pressurized water.

 Ancient Near East

 Mesopotamia

-The Mesopotamians introduced the world to clay sewer pipes around 4000 BCE, with the earliest examples found in the Temple of Bel at Nippur and at Eshnunna, utilised to remove wastewater from sites, and capture rainwater, in wells.
+The Mesopotamians introduced clay sewer pipes around 4000 BCE, with the earliest examples found in the Temple of Bel at Nippur and at Eshnunna, utilised to remove wastewater from sites, and capture rainwater, in wells.
 The city of Uruk also demonstrates the first examples of brick constructed latrines, from 3200 BCE.
 Clay pipes were later used in the Hittite city of Hattusa.
 They had easily detachable and replaceable segments, and allowed for cleaning.

 Ancient Persia

 The first sanitation systems within prehistoric Iran were built near the city of Zabol.
 Persian qanats and ab anbars have been used for water supply and cooling.

 Ancient Egypt

 The c.
 2400 BCE, Pyramid of Sahure, and adjoining temple complex at Abusir, was discovered to have a network of copper drainage pipes.